Release Notes

 • Adds support for Ubuntu 22.04

-The NGINX Management Suite, which includes Instance Manager, now supports Ubuntu 22.04 (Jammy).
+The NGINX Management Suite, which includes NGINX Instance Manager, now supports Ubuntu 22.04 (Jammy).

 Refer to the Technical Specifications Guide for details.